See your data

 The column Name contains additional symbols providing you with more information:

-? - for dependencies, which we were not able to parse (see Language Support)
+? - This is used for dependencies which were not able to parse (see Language Support).

-▼ - for direct dependencies, which include indirect dependencies (see section below)
+▼ - This is used for direct dependencies which include indirect dependencies (see section below).

-dependency symbol - for indirect dependencies which are related to the main dependencies
+dependency symbol - This is used for indirect dependencies which are related to the main dependencies.

-no symbol - for direct dependencies that don’t include any indirect dependencies.
+no symbol - This is used for direct dependencies that do not include any indirect dependencies.

 You can use the ▼ button next to the name of the direct dependency to see its indirect dependencies.
 The indirect dependencies are marked with an icon in the Name column to make it easier for you to differentiate them.
 To expand all direct dependencies in the current page, click the Expand all/Collapse all toggle button at the top.

-You can type the name of a package in the Search bar, to search for a specific dependency (direct/ indirect), or the name of a license to see all the dependencies related to one license.
+You can type the name of a package in the Search bar, to search for a specific dependency (direct or indirect), or the name of a license to see all the dependencies related to one license.